-However, there are times when a tortoise reacts more extremely when on its back, internally and externally.
-Depending on how it was knocked over or its general health, it may:
+However, there are times when a tortoise reacts more extremely when on its back.
+Depending on how it was knocked over or its overall health, it may have the following problems:

-Internal organs will press on the lungs, which fill the top half of the shell.
-Over time, this gets more stressful for the tortoise.
+Internal organs press on the lungs in the upper half of the shell.

 Can A Tortoise Die On Its Back?

-If you engage with your tortoise periodically and keep an eye on it, the chances of it dying on its back are slim.
-However, that changes if you don’t spend much time with your pet and only visit its enclosure a few times throughout the week.
-In this case, the odds of it dying on its back are substantially higher.
+If you check on your tortoise periodically, the chances of it dying on its back are slim.
+However, that changes if you only visit a tortoise’s enclosure a few times per week.

-A tortoise is more likely to die on its back if it’s left out in the sun.
-It will be in danger of overheating.
+A tortoise is more likely to die on its back if its vulnerable underside is exposed to sunshine.
 Tortoises rely on their shells to protect them from too much sun exposure.
-Having their underside bare can make them vulnerable.

 How Long Can A Tortoise Be On Its Back Before It Dies?

-Although tortoises can die on their back, there is no fixed time at which this will happen.
-It depends on the tortoise in question and the conditions.
-Some people claim to have lost a juvenile tortoise within an hour of falling over directly under a heat lamp.
-Dehydration likely speeds up the process.
+Although tortoises can die on their back, there’s no fixed time in which this will happen.
+It depends on the tortoise’s health and living conditions.

-Similarly, tumbling over or falling in water during a bath or soak can be dangerous if the tortoise’s head is submerged in water.
-Tortoises cannot swim or breathe water.
+Falling in water during a bath or soak can be dangerous if the tortoise’s head is submerged in water.
+Unlike turtles, tortoises can’t swim or breathe water.